-There are two less than complimentary phrases that spring to mind when you say Albacete: ‘Albacete, carga y vete’ and the more parental advisory option ‘Albacete, no vete!’.
+THERE are two less than complimentary phrases that spring to mind when you say Albacete: ‘Albacete, caga y vete’ (Albacete, shit and go) and the more parental advisory option: ‘Albacete, no vete!’.

-The capital city of Castilla La Mancha is, to say the least, a bit of an underdog.
+The most populated city of Castilla-La Mancha is, to say the least, a bit of an underdog.
 But now they are pivoting towards popularity in a tourist upturn.

 Backdropped by gorgeous mountains with a sizzling energy, it is about time the area was recognised as more than a toilet.

-Albacete is the most populated city in the province but this doesn’t mean you’re fighting for pavement space.
+Albacete is the most populated city in the region but this doesn’t mean you’re fighting for pavement space.

 In fact, in the spotless Abelardo Sánchez Park you will find cherry trees, sculptures, rose gardens and fountains.